 When added to collection of the R&D levies this would increase current levy collection from vegetable growers from 0.5 per cent to 0.51 per cent and from fresh potato growers from 50 cents per tonne to 60 cents per tonne.

-It is AUSVEG’s intent that the EPPR levies run at the above rates for approximately three years.
-As soon as possible after costs are repaid to the Federal Government, the levies will be reduced to zero per cent for vegetables and zero cents per tonne for fresh potatoes.
+It is expected that the EPPR levies run at the above rates for approximately three years.
+After costs are repaid to the Federal Government, the levies will be reduced to zero per cent for vegetables and zero cents per tonne for fresh potatoes.

 Other horticulture industries will contribute to the TPP response, which totals over $5.1million and will be cost shared between government and industry at a ratio of 80:20.

 It is expected that EPPR rates of 0.01 per cent for vegetables and 10 cents per tonne for fresh potatoes will accrue approximately $187,000 and $130,000 annually (respectively) based on 2016/2017 figures and fluctuations in total farm gate sales over recent years.